axiom-data-science/portal-docs/overview.rst

 	* **Global Southern Ocean Array** was located in the southwest of Chile was in place from February 2015-January 2020, when it was removed.
 Data from this array remain available for research.
 	* **Global Argentine Basin Array** was located in the South Atlantic was in place from March 2015 – January 2018, when it was removed.
 Data from this array remain available for research.

 	The two coastal arrays expand existing observations off both U.S. coasts.
 A cabled array ‘wires’ a region in the Northeast Pacific Ocean with high-speed optical and high-power grid that powers data gathering and observation.
 And global components address planetary-scale changes using moored open-ocean infrastructure linked to shore via satellite.
-For further information about the arrays, click 'here <https://oceanobservatories.org/research-arrays/>'_.
+For further information about the arrays, click _`here <https://oceanobservatories.org/research-arrays/>`_.

 	Each of the arrays consists of both fixed and mobile platforms outfitted with scientific instrumentation.
 A surface mooring is an example of a stable, fixed platform.
 A profiler mooring, which has an instrumented component that moves up and down in the water column, and a glider, which is free to move in three dimensions, are examples of mobile platforms.
 OOI supports more than 80 platforms.

 	Each platform can contain multiple “nodes” that provide power and connectivity.
 Non-cabled nodes contain one or more computers and power converters, where cabled instruments are plugged in and their data are collected and transmitted to shore.
 The Regional Cabled Array has seven primary nodes that provide power and connectivity to the array, and also serve as distribution centers for extension cables that provide power and communication to sensors, instrument platforms, and moorings for continuous, real-time interactive science experiments at the seafloor and throughout the water column.
-For further information about the OOI infrastructure, click 'here <https://oceanobservatories.org/ooi-infrastructure/>'_.
+For further information about the OOI infrastructure, click _`here <https://oceanobservatories.org/ooi-infrastructure/>`_.

 	Arrays, platforms, nodes, and junction boxes provide the framework for instrumentation and sensors used to collect and transmit data to shore.
 More than 800 instruments are deployed on OOI, consisting of 36 different types, measuring more than 200 different ocean parameters.
 Each instrument is equipped with a sensor or multiple sensors that measure specific elements (parameters) of the environment.
-For further information about OOI instruments, click 'here <https://oceanobservatories.org/instruments/>'_.
+For further information about OOI instruments, click _`here <https://oceanobservatories.org/instruments/>`_.

 	*********
 	Interface